alx9r/StructuredResource/Docs/guidelines.md

 **Reason**

 This is so that libraries interpreting public resource parameters are able to correctly pass required properties to a resource's constructor.

+### [ ] PR.21: Each public resource parameter whose corresponding public resource property bear `[DscProperty(Key)]` bears `[StructuredResource('Key')]`

+**Reason**

+This is to ensure that libraries interpreting public resource parameters are able to correctly identify Key parameters.

 ## I: Integration